Roy Calley

 Roy Calley is an English journalist.
 He works for the BBC in Salford but was brought up in Blackpool, Lancashire, but now lives full-time in Nice, France.

 He joined the BBC in 1990 at Radio Lancashire, working as a sports journalist.
 Three years later he joined BBC GMR in Manchester and was the morning sports reporter on the breakfast programme, as well as presenting his own sports preview show every Friday night.

 He then moved to BBC Radio Leeds, where, despite being a Lancastrian, he reported on the fortunes of Yorkshire County Cricket Club for the local stations.
-That was followed by a move to London, where he joined the sports department at Broadcasting House, combining reporting duties for BBC Radio Five Live, BBC Radio Four, BBC Radio Two and BBC Radio One.
+That was followed by a move to London, where he joined the sports department at Broadcasting House, combining reporting duties for BBC Radio stations, 1, 2, 4 and 5 Live.
 This included attending numerous events such as the World Athletics Championships and the Commonwealth Games.